stepper1029/Reversi/README.md

 of the board, and row number increases vertically down, while cell number increases horizontally to the right(see the HexBoard class for more details).

 Next we have the Model.
-The model contains a board, the current color, and the number of consecutive passes.
+The model contains a board, and the number of consecutive passes.
 The Model enforces rules and behavior and then delegates to the board to actually perform actions.
-The Model needs the curr color so that when it delegates place() to the board it knows what color disc needs to be placed.
+The model is split into a read-only and mutable interface.
+The read-only interface provides observable methods, while the mutable interface provides the pass() and place() methods to interact with the model.

 In the Model, we also have two enums we use throughout our code.
 First is CellDirection which contains the possible directions from which you can make connections between a starting cell and